 The trip to Kokata takes the better part of a week.
 First, we take a private jet to Milan.
 The flight from Milan to Dubai is rough.
-To my amazement, I get bumped to economy by some Saudi Princes, but travel the last leg of my journey in first-class.
+To my amazement, I get bumped to economy by some Saudi Princess, but travel the last leg of my journey in first-class.
 I arrive at Kolkata airport tired, cranky and burdened with duty-free goods.

 Immediately upon exiting customs I am met by the love of my life, Sir Dudley Gavin Dudley, who is stylishly decked out in a collarless silk shirt and perfectly tailored, tapered black pants.
 His shoes are hand made.
 The outfit is entirely new, which cheers me up considerably.
 “He must have bought these clothes here”, I conclude hopefully.
 Behind Gavin stand two men in light cotton outfits and mustaches.
 They both vaguely look like Omar Sharif.
 Gavin introduces them as Mr. Chatterjee’s men.

-As we proceed to our car, a beautiful hunter green jaguar, I look back and see the words DUM DUM AIRPORT flashing in bright blue-white neon.
+As we proceed to our car, a beautiful hunter green Jaguar, I look back and see the words DUM DUM AIRPORT flashing in bright blue-white neon.
 I smile.
 Gavin notices and pulls me into his muscular arms.
 “It’s nice to see you happy, dear heart.”

 “I was just laughing at the sign.
 Was the airport named after Sir Dum Dum the youngest son of the Earl of Stupid, perhaps?”